 The Virtual Reality Society says that VR is used to describe a 3D environment created by a computer that a person can explore and interact with.
 The person is immersed in the virtual environment and can perform different actions or manipulate things.

-Virtual reality is different from augmented reality (AR).
+Virtual reality is different from augmented reality (AR) solutions.
 In the latter, some digital elements are added to a live view using a device such as a smartphone.
 Good examples of augmented reality are Pokemon Go! and Snapchat lenses and the new Android smartphones with tabletop AR.

 While virtual reality is the rage today, it is not a product that was recently invented.
 There were attempts to reproduce reality in the late 17th and 18th centuries.
 They were not technological in nature.
 In the 18th century for example, the Realist Movement saw several artists create realistic artworks, such as the great panoramic renditions of battle scenes and landscapes.
 The paintings were larger and usually created in 360-degree fashion so that the field of view of the observers was filled with the scenery, making them feel part of the landscape before them.